Shattered Sets and the Hilbert Function: Abstract

 \section{Abstract}

-\sloppypar We study complexity measures on subsets of the boolean hypercube and exhibit connections between algebra (the Hilbert function) and combinatorics (VC theory).
+We study complexity measures on subsets of the boolean hypercube and exhibit connections between algebra (the Hilbert function) and combinatorics (VC theory).
 These connections yield results in both directions.
-Our main complexity-theoretic result demonstrates that a large and natural family of linear program feasibility problems cannot be computed by polynomial-sized constant-depth circuits.
+Our main complexity-theoretic result proves that many linear program feasibility problems cannot be computed by polynomial-sized constant-depth circuits.
 Moreover, our result applies to a stronger regime in which the hyperplanes are fixed and only the directions of the inequalities are given as input to the circuit.
 We derive this result by proving that a rich class of extremal functions in VC theory cannot be approximated by low-degree polynomials.
 We also present applications of algebra to combinatorics.
 We provide a new algebraic proof of the Sandwich Theorem, which is a generalization of the well-known Sauer-Perles-Shelah Lemma.
 Finally, we prove a structural result about downward-closed sets, related to the Chv\'{a}tal conjecture in extremal combinatorics.